kubecost/docs/aws-cloud-integrations.md

 [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html)

-Note the name of the bucket you create to place the spot data feed
+> Note the name of the bucket you create for spot data.
+This will be used in the following step.

 ## Configuring the Spot Data Feed in Kubecost: